heat-extras/heat-tutorial/README.rst

 Prerequsites & Other Details
 ============================

-This tutorial was built for the Openstack Liberty release however most concepts are applicable even up to the Newton release.
-I am planning on updating this tutorial to a newever version in the near feature.
+This tutorial was basically built for the Openstack Liberty release.
+However it will be updated for each version of OpenStack in seperated branches.
+The master branch includes always the last changes.
 This tutorial also assumed you are working with a RHEL based image (a Centos 7 image is used all throughout the exercises).
 This second point only becomes more important in the second half of the tutorial when software configurations are covered.